 I first heard of this natural remedy during high school, yet I never tried it until this last month.
 A terrible stomach flu has been having a rip-roaring time throughout the U.S. this last month.
 And it gave us the opportunity to try out activated charcoal.
 Lucky us.
-That may sound a little scary, but it’s really a nontoxic, long used, inexpensive remedy that is simple to take, especially in capsule form (here is a brand I recommend from my affiliate Amazon).
+That may sound a little scary, but it’s really a nontoxic, long used, inexpensive remedy that is simple to take, especially in capsule form.

 We had the misfortune to deal with not one, but two stomach bugs ( stomach bug and stomach flu are layman terms for gastroenteritis) this month.
 It was an unfortunate reminder that getting behind on a few necessary supplements and immune boosting foods was a bad idea, a very bad idea.
 But I am definitely impressed with how helpful activated charcoal is.